 How much does it cost to build a mobile app with different tech stacks?

-Costs vary widely depending on your approach.
-A traditional native app can cost $50,000 to $300,000+ because you need separate development teams for iOS and Android, plus ongoing maintenance costs.
-Cross-platform frameworks reduce this by sharing code between platforms.
-AI app builders like Bubble significantly lower costs by generating working apps in minutes instead of requiring specialized developers, and by consolidating your entire tech stack into a single subscription.
+A traditional native app typically costs $50,000 to $300,000+ because you need separate development teams for iOS and Android, plus ongoing maintenance.
+Cross-platform frameworks and AI app builders like Bubble can reduce this by sharing code across platforms and consolidating your tech stack into a single subscription.

 Can I switch tech stacks after I start building?

-Switching tech stacks mid-project is extremely difficult and almost always requires rebuilding your application from scratch.
-This means losing months of development work and potentially starting over with a new team.
-That's why choosing the right stack from the beginning is one of the most important decisions you'll make.
+Switching tech stacks mid-project is extremely difficult and almost always requires rebuilding your application from scratch, which means losing months of development work and potentially starting over with a new team.
+Getting the decision right before you build is far less costly than correcting it after.

 Do I need separate tech stacks for iOS and Android?

-If you choose traditional native development, yes — you'll need two separate tech stacks (Swift for iOS, Kotlin for Android) and often two separate development teams.
-However, cross-platform frameworks like React Native or all-in-one platforms like Bubble let you use a single tech stack to build for both iOS and Android simultaneously, cutting your development time and costs roughly in half.
+If you choose traditional native development, yes — you’ll need two separate tech stacks (Swift for iOS, Kotlin for Android) and often two separate development teams.
+Cross-platform frameworks like React Native and all-in-one platforms like Bubble can reduce duplicated work by letting you share backend, data, workflows, or app logic across iOS and Android, though exact time and cost savings vary by project.

 Build for as long as you want on the Free plan.
 Only upgrade when you're ready to launch.